Cape Town - A high-ranking police officer was arrested in connection with drunk-driving after he crashed into another vehicle on Saturday night.

 She said the officer had enquired from the driver if he had consumed any alcohol and he admitted to having only “a few glasses”.

 The officer also noticed that the other motorist could have been under the influence of alcohol.

-Van Wyk said Khayelitsha police had released both drivers with a warning yesterday morning and said they were due to appear in the Khayelitsha Magistrate’s Court today.
+Van Wyk said Khayelitsha police had released both drivers with a warning on Sunday morning and said they were due to appear in the Khayelitsha Magistrate’s Court on Monday.

-Western Cape police commissioner Lieutenant General Arno Lamoer said yesterday: “The law must take its course.
+Western Cape police commissioner Lieutenant-General Arno Lamoer said on Sunday: “The law must take its course.
 We will do an internal investigation into what happened.”

-He said Memela was expected at work after his court appearance today.
+He said Memela was expected at work after his court appearance on Monday.